Study cued and contextual fear conditioning using the system that provides unparalleled accuracy and ease of use.

 Once testing is complete, access and export your freeze monitoring data from a single file, ensuring no tests go missing inadvertently.

 Freeze Monitor is a fully computerized system designed to study cued and contextual fear conditioning.
-The system’s tightly spaced 16x16 photobeam array monitors animal movement with exceptional accuracy.
+The system’s tightly spaced 16×16 photobeam array monitors animal movement with exceptional accuracy.
+Beam spacing of just .75 inches ensures that activity of the smallest subjects is recorded.

 During your freeze monitoring test, the software will record latency to movement after a “freezing” event.
 By connecting up to 4 freeze monitors to your computer via USB interface, the software sets up easily with no technical knowledge required.